GrupoDiana/BRT-Documentation/docs/osc/overall.md

 ### **/enableModel**
 <span style="font-size: 0.8em; color: grey; font-style: italic;">Available from BeRTA v3.6.0</span>

-This command switches on or off a model.
-When a model is disabled it does not process the input signal and provides ~~silence~~ at its output.
-This feature must be implemented in all listener, enviroment models and in all the Binaural Filters.
-The model to be enabled or disabled is identified by an identifier defined in the used [settings file](../applications/settingsFile.md).
+This command enables or disables a model.
+This function is implemented in all listener, environment models and in all binaural filters.
+The model to be enabled or disabled is identified by an identifier defined in the [configuration](../applications/settingsFile.md) file used.
+When a model is deactivated it does not process the input signal and provides:

+- Silence on its output in the case of listener models.
+- Let the signal pass through unaltered in the case of environment models and binaural filters.

 #### Syntax
 `/enableModel <string model_id> <boolean enable>`